crzndx/AMOS-SS14-Group-3/README.md

 *To run the Unit-Test you should have the Chuzpah-Extension installed. (in Visual Studio click on Extras->Extensions and updates and search for "chuzpah").

 ##Repository-Structure
-Root-Directory (contains, amongst other things, release.zip and licence file)
----planning (less important planning files)
+	Root-Directory (contains, amongst other things, release.zip and licence file) planning (less important planning files)
----SolypManagementDashboard (contains actual Visual-Studio Project)
+	SolypManagementDashboard (contains actual Visual-Studio Project)
 	---bin (output of compilation process)
 	---css (default-stylesheet)
 	---data (contains example-datafiles)
 	---images (all images used inside application)
 	---js (additional Javascript-Files)
 	---lib (Javascript-Libraries)
 	------js
 	---------d3 (d3 Library used for Charts)
 	---------flot (Library used for Linechart)
 	---------jquery (also in use from linechart)
 	---pages (contains severel subfolders; every subfolder represents one page in the Application)
 	------allCards
 	------groupDetail
 	------groupedItems
 	------itemDetail
 	------lineChart
 	------newPageDummy (template for new subpages)
 	------TileComparison
 	------treemap

 ##Additional notes regarding Subpages